 - 110,000 AAdvantage® miles in first class

 So, you're going to want to book the longest flights that you can.
 To maximize the experience, connect onward to another destination in Southeast Asia, and enjoy Cathay Pacific's incredible first-class lounges in Hong Kong.

 For flights to Japan, it's hard to beat the luxury of Japan Airlines First Class.
 And again, Japan Airlines business- and first-class awards are surprisingly cheap using AAdvantage® miles.
 For flights between the U.S. and Japan or Korea, you'll have to pay just:

 - 60,000 AAdvantage® miles each way in business class

 - 80,000 AAdvantage® miles each way in first class

-Why You Should Get a Bask Savings Account
+Why You Should Get a Bask Mileage Savings Account

 However, the main reason to save with Bask Bank is the great return you can get on your savings.
-That's especially true now when the average cash-earning savings account only yields 0.06% interest.
-At the very least, you can get 1 cent in value per AAdvantage® mile (e.g. reserving seats or buying COVID tests).
-That's 16 times the cash earning rate.
-So, even for poor redemptions, you'll get much more value from earning AAdvantage® miles than cash interest right now.
+That's especially true now when the average cash-earning savings account only yields 0.35% interest.
+At the very least, you can get 1 cent in value per AAdvantage® mile (e.g. reserving seats)

 Then there are the after-tax earnings.
 In short, the value that you have to pay taxes on will likely be far less than the value that you can get from those AAdvantage® miles.
-Even if you were able to find a savings account yielding 2%, the after-tax return on earning AAdvantage® miles is likely going to be higher than your after-tax earnings from cash savings.
+Even compared to a savings account yielding 4%, the after-tax return on earning AAdvantage® miles is likely going to be higher than your after-tax earnings from cash savings.